akiryk/tutorials-learning-lessons/GCP/fundamentals-core-infrastructure.md

 **App Engine** is Platform as a Service, You pay to access a "family" of services, such as caching, DB, storage, Networking.
 Scaling happens easily and rapidly, but you don't have control over the underlying architecture.

 **Kubernetes Engine** is like the best of both of these.
 It scales like PaaS but gives you nearly the flexibility of IaaS.
 The container abstraction gives you a lot of portability.
 You can treat the operating system and hardware as a black box.

+Kubernetes is a tool for deploying containers to a set of nodes called a cluster.
+Each node in Kubernetes is a computing instance.
+In Google Cloud, each node is a virtual machine running in compute engine.

+Kubernetes uses "pods".
+You can have a single container per pod or a bunch of stuff, but it's common to keep them limited to one container.
+Each pod gets a unique IP address.

+A deployment is a group of replicas of the same pod.

+`kubectl run nameofcontainer` will run a container.
+Say "cube-c-t-l".
+`kubectl get pods` will show you the running pods.
+By default pods in a deployment are only accessible within a cluster.
+However, you can make them public by connecting a load balancer.
+You do this with `kubectl expose deployments`